 Generates a compiler information file (CIF) for use by the programming tools.
-For more information on CIF, see the Compiler Information File (CIF) Reference Manual.
+For more information on CIF, see the Compiler Information File (CIF) Reference Manual, publication SR-2401.

-2.10 - coln
+2.10 - col n

 Specifies the line width for fixed-format source lines.
-Specify 72, 80, or 120 for n.
+Enter 72, 80, or 120 for n.
 By default, fixed-format lines are 72 characters wide.
-Specifying -col120 implies -extend_source and recognizes lines up to 132 characters wide.

 For more information on specifying line length, see the -extend_source and -noextend_source options.